Make Your Wishes Clear for Life-Sustaining Treatment and End-of-Life Care

 Your healthcare agent should be someone you trust to make medical decisions that align with your values and preferences.
 They’ll have the authority to communicate with your healthcare providers and make treatment choices based on your living will.

-Consulting with an Attorney for Your Living Will
+Should I Consult with an Attorney for a Living Will in Texas?

 When choosing an attorney, look for someone with experience in estate planning and a deep understanding of Texas living will requirements.
 They should take the time to understand your values, goals, and concerns and provide personalized guidance throughout the process.